huangc28/reactsugar/README.md

 ## Install

-`npm install -g react-suger`
+`npm install -g react-sugar`

 and export your global node path as follow:

 `echo 'export NODE_PATH="'$(npm root -g)'"' >> ~/.bash_profile && . ~/.bash_profile`

-if you don't export your `NODE_PATH` as global variable, reactsuger will try to find `boilerplates` folder in your current working directory.
+if you don't export your `NODE_PATH` as global variable, reactsugar will try to find `boilerplates` folder in your current working directory.

 ## Usage

-`reactsuger home` ---> creates boilerplates under your current working directory.
+`reactsugar home` ---> creates boilerplates under your current working directory.

 ### Pure function component

-`reactsuger -p home` ---> does the same as the above, just that the component is now in pure function.
+`reactsugar -p home` ---> does the same as the above, just that the component is now in pure function.